tadashi-aikawa/obsidian-another-quick-switcher/README.md

 - Show all headers even after filtering to retain file structures in the brain
 - Jump to the first hit suggestion automatically and move next/previous by `Tab/Shift+Tab` as default
+- Queries enclosed in double quotes are searched as is
+    - `"ho ge"` only matches `ho ge` not `hoge`
+    - `ho ge` matches both `ho ge` and `hoge`

 ### 3. Grep

-This feature requires [ripgrep](https://github.com/BurntSushi/ripgrep) that can call from anywhere.
-In other words, the `rg --version` command must be in a state to succeed everywhere.
+This feature requires [ripgrep](https://github.com/BurntSushi/ripgrep) and set the executable command to "Ripgrep command" option.

 ![Demo](https://raw.githubusercontent.com/tadashi-aikawa/obsidian-another-quick-switcher/master/demo/grep.gif)